 Is Whatnot Legit?

 Yes, Whatnot is a legitimate company.
-Founded in 2019 by Logan Head and Grant LaFontaine, both collectors themselves, the platform quickly rose in popularity and has secured over $220million in investments from top venture capital firms by 2021.
+Founded in 2019 by Logan Head and Grant LaFontaine, both collectors themselves, the platform quickly rose in popularity and has raised approximately $746 million in venture funding as of early 2025, reaching a valuation of nearly $5 billion — backed by investors including Andreessen Horowitz, CapitalG, DST Global, and Y Combinator.
 Their rapid growth and partnerships with major brands and celebrities further cement their credibility.

 Business Credentials